FAQ – For Program Directors

 - Improving the financial well-being of Residents

-Why are only particular Universities and Programs participating?
+Why are only some Universities and Programs participating?

 Participation in the RR Program is voluntary for both Faculties of Medicine and for the various postgraduate programs within each School.
 Please visit our Participating Programs page for further information.
 If your Program would like further information on participating in Restricted Registration, please contact our office.